guilhermevescovi/guilhermevescovi.github.io/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Guilherme Vescovi Personal Portfolio

+This is a modern single-page React application showcasing my personal portfolio with a visually engaging particle animation background.

+## Project Overview

+- **Tech Stack**: React, TypeScript, CSS
+- **Features**: Animated background, responsive design, glitch text effect, typewriter effect

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Launches the app in development mode.
+Open [http://localhost:3000](http://localhost:3000) to view in your browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production in the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`
+### `npm run deploy`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+Deploys the `build` directory to GitHub Pages.

+## Deployment

+This project is deployed using GitHub Pages and is available at [https://guilhermevescovi.github.io](https://guilhermevescovi.github.io).

+## Customization

+- **Modify Styles**: Edit CSS in `/src/components/` to customize styles.
+- **Content Updates**: Update text and images directly in the components.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+For more about setting up React apps, check out the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+To learn React, explore the [React documentation](https://reactjs.org/).